About this Blog and a Brief Biography

 Dr Trish Nicholson

-An anthropologist, photographer and writer of short stories and creative non-fiction, Trish survived careers in Europe as a regional government administrator, a management trainer and an Open University tutor, before spending fourteen years on aid and development projects in the Asia Pacific region, and a year researching Aboriginal tourism in Australia.
+A social anthropologist, photographer, and writer of short stories and creative non-fiction, Trish survived careers in Europe as a regional government administrator, a management trainer and an Open University, and Open Business School, tutor, before spending fifteen years on aid and development projects in the Asia Pacific region.
+During five years working in the West Sepik Province of Papua New Guinea she was also Honorary Consul for the British High Commission.
+Further years were spent researching indigenous tourism in Vietnam, the Philippines and Australia – research partly funded by the UK Department for International Development.

-A compulsive scribbler, her writings included a monthly magazine column; newspaper features in the UK (The Guardian, The Times, The Times Educational Supplement) and in Australia (Melbourne Age), and three non-fiction books on anthropology, staff development, and responsible travel.
+A compulsive scribbler, her earlier writings included a monthly magazine column; newspaper features in the UK (The Guardian, The Times, The Times Educational Supplement) and in Australia (Melbourne Age), and three non-fiction books on anthropology, staff development, and responsible travel and tourism.

-Twenty countries and a PhD later, Trish planted herself on a hillside in the Far North of New Zealand along with a few thousand native trees.
-Two years ago she started writing short fiction.
-Encouraged by a flurry of competition short-listings and couple of wins – Flash500 and Winchester Writers’ Conference (both stories published in Words With Jam) – she planned to develop her story skills, but was caught up in the digital revolution instead.
+Twenty countries and a PhD later, Trish settled on a hillside in the Far North of New Zealand and planted a few thousand native trees.
+A few years ago she started writing short fiction.
+Encouraged by a flurry of competition short-listings and a couple of wins – Flash500 and Winchester Writers’ Conference (both stories published in Words With JAM) – she planned to develop her story skills, but was caught up in the digital revolution instead.

-Last year, she signed with Collca, a UK based epublisher, to write a series of eBooks based on her travels.
+In 2011, she signed with Collca, a UK based epublisher, to write a series of eBooks based on her travels.
 Masks of the Moryons: Easter Week in Mogpog (set in the Philippines) was released in December 2011; Journey in Bhutan: Himalayan Trek in the Kingdom of the Thunder Dragon came out in April 2012.
-Her latest ebook for Collca, wearing her anthropologist’s hat, is in the new BiteSize Science series – From Apes to Apps: How Humans Evolved as Storytellers and Why it Matters was realeased February 2013
+Her next ebook for Collca, wearing her anthropologist’s hat, was in the new BiteSize Science series – From Apes to Apps: How Humans Evolved as Storytellers and Why it Matters, released February 2013.
+A full-sized volume on creative writing and reading followed, in print and digital formats: Inside Stories for Writers and Readers was release in August 2013.

-Trish is a member of the New Zealand Society of Authors, a guest blogger for NZ Writers’ College, and chirps on Twitter (@TrishaNicholson) when not hiding in her tree house.
+Trish writes full time and chirps on Twitter (@TrishaNicholson) when not hiding in her tree house.

 Homely Bio: